bobleesj/github-pages-with-docker/_posts/2024-03-03-python-cheatsheet.md

 categories: tutorial
 ---

-I have been producing code.
-Due to the nature of scientific code, often we are focused on getting the final result done within a limited time, I have been priotizing producing the outputs.
-Now that the code has been more matured in terms of featured to be built, I have decided to study and apply best practices in Python.
+Due to the nature of scientific coding, where we often focus on achieving the final result within a limited time frame, I have prioritized producing the outputs.
+Now that the code has matured in terms of features to be built, I have decided to study and apply best practices in Python.
+I will use this documentation as the main reference to refactor and improve my code.

 This blog post is constantly updated.
-Examples here are acquired from online sources and documentations provided in the references section.
+Examples here are acquired from online sources and documentation, as noted in the references section."

 ## Section 1.
 Best practices